Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Proofs of Rolling Update Correctness Theorems

-We assume that $h$ satisfies the conditions of Eqns.~\ref{eq:h-conditions-1} and \ref{eq:h-conditions-2}, and prove that $h$ meets the definition \ref{def:h-tag-update} which is an equality.
-The left-hand side of the equality is $h$ applied to the reduce expression
+which is exactly Eq.~\ref{eq:h-conditions-1}.
+Next, given that $h$ satisfies the conditions Eqns.~\ref{eq:h-conditions-1} and \ref{eq:h-conditions-2}, we prove that $h$ satisfies Def.~\ref{def:h-tag-update} which is an equality.
+The left-hand side of the equality is $h$ applied to the reduce expression (rewritten using our abbreviations)